Multi-messenger constraints on LIGO/Virgo/KAGRA gravitational wave binary black holes merging in AGN disks: Discussion

-In pursuit of causal connections, the most likely multimessenger pairing is GW190803\_022701 - J120437.98+500024.0 ($p_{ij}^{\rm GW-AGN} < 0.19$).
-The GW event has component masses ($m_1,m_2$) of ($37.3_{-7.0}^{+10.6}, 27.3_{-8.2}^{+7.8}$) $M_\sun$ and an effective spin $\chi_{\rm eff}$ of $-0.03_{-0.27}^{+0.24}$ \citep{abbott_gwtc-2_2021,abbott_gwtc-3_2023}.
-Notably, these parameters are favorable for the AGN origin case.
-The component BHs are of masses appropriate for compact objects merging in AGN disks, which are typically expected to contribute to the $\sim 30~M_\odot$ feature in the mass distribution of BBHs and above \citep{gayathri_black_2021,mckernan_mcfacts_2024,Rowan:2024lla} more than to the $\sim 10~M_\odot$ feature.
-Moreover, the marginally negative effective spin could be indicative of a dynamical formation channel in an environment that accelerates the merger process to outpace spin alignment, and can occur in AGN disks \citep{McKernan_2022}; this however must be tempered by considering other works that predict that AGN disks can encourage spin alignment for embedded BBHs \citep{tagawa_spin_2020,li_spin_2022,vaccaro_impact_2024}.
-When evaluating these coincidences one should be mindful that the background flare case is still preferred ($p_{ij}^{\rm GW-AGN} < 19\%$).
+In pursuit of causal connections, the most likely multimessenger pairings are GW190521 - J124942.30+344928.9 and GW190803\_022701 - J120437.98+500024.0 ($p_{ij}^{\rm GW-AGN} <$ 0.32 and 0.28, respectively).
+The first association has been subject to continued discussion since its discovery \citep{graham_candidate_2020}, with the high mass and negative $\chi_{\rm eff}$ of the BBH adding additional evidence in favor of the dynamic, hierarchical, and AGN origins \citep{fragione_on_2020, liu_hierarchical_2021, li_multimessenger_2025}.
+While less massive and with a more agnostic $\chi_{\rm eff}$, GW190803 nonetheless has favorable properites for the AGN origin: the component BHs are of masses appropriate for compact objects merging in AGN disks, which are typically expected to contribute to the $\sim 30~M_\odot$ feature in the mass distribution of BBHs and above more than to the $\sim 10~M_\odot$ feature \citep{gayathri_black_2021,mckernan_mcfacts_2024,Rowan:2024lla}, and the ambiguous $\chi_{\rm eff}$ still lacks the preference for positive values evident of isolated BBH formation.
+It must be noted that in both cases the consideration of the $\chi_{\rm eff}$ parameter as indicative of a dynamic formation history is complicated in the in the case of AGN: while the AGN disk is expected to accelerate embedded BBH mergers to timescales shorter than that for isolated BBH spin alignment \citep{McKernan_2022}, there are other works that predict that the same environment can also accelerate spin alignment \citep{tagawa_spin_2020,li_spin_2022,vaccaro_impact_2024}.
+It is similarly important to note that our analysis still favors the background flare origin for these flares ($p_{i}^{\rm BG-AGN} \gtrsim 0.6$), and that previous work finds insufficient evidence for confident association in the case of one of our pairings \citep{ashton_current_2021}.